walliski/myranks-for-gokz/README.md

 Have taken example from a lot of things from GOKZ Plugin, and mangled it.
 Most noticeable the queries used in the stored procedures.

+## Installation

+Compile the plugin, it should only require GOKZ, nothing more.
+Copy it over to your server.

+Make sure you are running MySQL/MariaDB.
+Put in the stored procedures from the two `.sql` files into your GOKZ database.
+Then watch the world burn, because this is not tested with anything else than a random MariaDB version in Docker...